An insightful self-help guide for people experiencing loss and bereavement.

 Tony Bhaur is a LOROS ambassador and has been volunteering with LOROS for more than 20 years.
 As well as helping with fundraising events he has supported the counselling team, and now has written a book about his experiences, ‘Life, Death And After: A self-help guide for loss, bereavement and grief’ which has just been published.

-Tony said: “LOROS has really changed my perspective on life.
+Tony says: “LOROS has really changed my perspective on life.
 LOROS had provided me with opportunities to engage with patients, their friends and families, carers, professional dealing with end of life and above all empathy, compassion and listening skills.

 How did the book come about?